 A Word on Control Panels

 You have a couple of options for how you’d like your buttons and controls displayed and arranged.
 Generally, you can opt for either visible or hidden controls.
 If you come across industry jargon such as semi-integrated or fully-integrated controls, here is the explanation for people who speak plain English: semi-integrated means visible, fully-integrated means hidden controls.

 So, you need to decide if you would like to see quick and accessible controls on your dishwasher or prefer to have controls that are hidden from view both ensure a streamlined look.
 Some of our customers prefer hidden controls as protection against curious children pressing buttons.

 Some dishwashers now feature touch panels instead of physical buttons, but unsurprisingly these tend to be more expensive.
 The lowest-price option is to opt for physical buttons on the front surface of the dishwasher.
 This will allow you to spend money on other, more vital features such as wash quality and overall durability.

 - If you dishwasher is close to your living space the operating noise get annoying.
-Read our guide to find the best quiet dishwasher for your budget.
+Read our guide to find the most quiet dishwasher for your budget.

-- Do you know that you can get a smaller dishwasher for tight kitchens.
+- Do you know that you can get a small dishwasher for tight kitchens?
 Consider the 18-inch dishwashers for your urban apartment, bar, or pool area.

 - Your apartment does not have cabinet space for a dishwasher?
 Consider a portable dishwasher.